Department of Labor Logo United States Department of Labor

 For the online Labor Force Statistics (LN) database, the appearance of missing data is determined by the format of the output.

-For html displays, missing data for October 2025 will appear as -(9) or - (9), where the dash indicates missing data and the text of footnote 9 reads “Data unavailable due to the 2025 lapse in appropriations.”
+For html displays, missing data for October 2025 appears as -(9) or - (9), where the dash indicates missing data and the text of footnote 9 reads “Data unavailable due to the 2025 lapse in appropriations.”
 In XLSX displays, the missing data are represented as blank cells with the footnote: “* Data unavailable due to the 2025 lapse in appropriations.”
-CSV and text files will show dashes with no footnote.
+CSV and text files show dashes with no footnote.

 There is no public use microdata file for October 2025.